PDF(48.7 KB) View with Adobe Reader on a variety of devices

 Based on recent Cisco TAC and Cisco Development Engineering experience, these are the most commonly seen issues which cause high CPU utilization on the uccxoninit process:

 A client in the enterprise connects as uccxhruser and runs frequent complex queries on the wallboard tables (RTICDStatistics and RTCSQsSummary) joined with the historical tables in order to provide a wallboard or custom reporting solution.
-For wallboard use, only use the uccxwallboard user and limit queries to the real time tables.
-The ability to query the historical or configuration tables from a wallboard or with frequency similar to a wallboard is not supported.
+For wallboard use, only use the uccxwallboard user and limit queries to the real-time tables.
+The ability to query the historical or configuration tables from a wallboard or with a frequency similar to a wallboard is not supported.

 A client attempts to execute custom historical reports on the active primary node instead of the secondary node.
 Only execute stored procedures, either custom or default, that produce historical reports on the standby node.
-CUIC and HRC execute queries on the standby node by default, but when developing a custom historical report, the developer has a choice on which node to run these queries or execute these stored procedures.
+CUIC and HRC execute queries on the standby node by default, but when it develops a custom historical report, the developer has a choice on which node to run these queries or execute these stored procedures.

 Cisco Workforce Management (WFM) issues a complex query on the ContactRoutingDetail table in order to attempt to filter on the startdatetime field.
 No index is created on this field in this table by default, so the performance of this query is poor.
 WFM issues this query periodically in an attempt to synchronize data from UCCX to WFM.
 This issue is captured in Cisco bug ID CSCtz23710 and is resolved in WFM Release 9.0(1)SR4.
-Customers who experience this issue should upgrade to a version of WFM that contains a fix for Cisco bug ID CSCtz23710.
+Customers who experience this issue must upgrade to a version of WFM that contains a fix for Cisco bug ID CSCtz23710.

 Purge thresholds are modified such that the next scheduled purge attempts to remove a large amount of data.
 Rather than significantly modify the purge parameters in a single update, the purge schedule modifications are made iteratively, with a few days between purge configuration modifications.
 This allows the purge process to remove smaller sets of data in each pass, which improves the performance of the delete operation.